guardian/master-to-main/README.md

 This tool is built on top of the [oclif](https://oclif.io/) library to provide CLI functionality.

 It interfaces with the GitHub API to carry out the necessary [steps](###steps) for the migration (more information below).
 It makes use of the [octokit](https://github.com/octokit/rest.js/) library.

+### Dry Run Mode

+The dry run mode can be used to see what would happen if the changes were made.
+The process will perform an GET requests and log all steps as if they were to be executed.
+This can be useful both to see how the process works without making changes and to run checks to reduce the change of encountering and error partway through the process.

 ### Auth